Lamb-stew

 A few spots:

-Sorellina: innovative modern Italian; the pastas are insane; try the maccheroncelli ($$$$)
+Sorellina: innovative modern Italian; the pastas are insane; try the maccheroncelli and the veal saltimboca ($$$$)

 Destino’s: head to the Gloucester for the finest sandwich around: the Steak Bomb (salami, cheesesteak, linguica, sweet/hot peppers on a sub) ($)